Plain vanilla full-time employment is so… well… plain.

 What is a Blended Workforce?

 A blended workforce is the mixing of traditional and nontraditional employment styles, bringing together full-time, part-time, contract and freelance employees.
-It’s a business model that really resonates with companies and professionals alike in today’s job markets.
+It’s a business model that really focuses on strategic workforce planning and resonates with companies and professionals alike in today’s job market.

-It meshes with a project-based work: Project-based business models are the latest workforce trend to hit creative and marketing agencies.
-What better way to assemble an all-star team for a unique undertaking than assigning from an expansive pool of diverse freelance talent?
+- It meshes with a project-based work: A project-based business workforce strategy is the latest workforce trend to hit creative and marketing agencies.
+What better way to assemble an all-star team for a unique understanding than assigning from an expansive pool of diverse freelance talent?

-What Does a Successful Blended Workforce Look Like?
+What Does a Successful Workforce Strategy Look Like?

-Based on contingent employment growth statistics from the Bureau of Labor Statistics, these are the industries just a few industries most likely to have blended workforces and the roles they’re most likely to blend:
+Based on contingent employment growth statistics from the Bureau of Labor Statistics, these are the industries most likely to have blended workforces and the roles they’re most likely to blend:

 - Creative and Design: animators, graphic and web designers, and video production.